 When you rub alcohol on synthetic bristles to remove dry acrylic paint, the bristles will be destroyed.
 Rubbing alcohol, on the other hand, has little effect on natural hair.
 The methods mentioned below can be used to extract acrylic paint from your brushes.

-How to Clean Paint Brushes After They’ve Been Used
+How to Clean Paint Brushes Right After Using

 Wipe the paint with a paper towel after dipping the brush in water.
 Wipe at least twice and the pressure of washing removes the most of the color.
 Pick some color that has gotten trapped at the paintbrush’s ferrule with your fingertips.
 Make sure you’re wearing protective gloves when doing this procedure.